skypentnoob/champion-island-games-modding/README.md

 Anyways, you can either install the .crx version or just download the extension folder as a zip file (and put the folder into Chrome).
-The .crx file is located here: https://github.com/skypentnoob/champion-island-games-modding/releases
+The .crx file is located here: https://github.com/skypentnoob/champion-island-games-modding/releases Also, the extension is currently not useful for anything yet, this will however change in the future.